-4.16 A report must be made as soon as practicable after forming the belief and on each occasion on which they become aware of any further reasonable grounds for the belief.

-- 4.17 The Mandatory Reporting Record should be used to make the report and the following information should be provided: - Full name, date of birth, and residential address of the child or young person; - Details of the concerns and the reasons giving rise for those concerns; - Description of the concerns (e.g. physical injuries, students' behaviour) - The individual staff member's involvement with the child; - Source of those concerns (e.g. observation, report from child or another person); - Details of any other agencies who may be involved with the child or young person; - Actions taken as a result of the concerns (e.g. consultation with the Principal, report to Child Protection etc) - 4.18 If the staff member wishes to remain anonymous, this information should be conveyed at the time that the reporter makes the mandatory report. - 4.19 The current contact details for reporting are as follows: - To report concerns that are life threatening, contact Victoria Police: 000 - To make a report, you should contact the child protection intake service covering the local government area (LGA) where the child normally resides.
-Telephone numbers to make a report during business hours (8.45am-5.00pm), Monday to Friday, are listed below. - o North Division intake: 1300 664 977 - South Division intake: 1300 655 795 - o East Division intake: 1300 360 391 - o West Division intake metropolitan: 1300 664 977 - West Division intake rural and regional: 1800 075 599 - To report concerns about the immediate safety of a child outside of normal business hours, contact the After Hours Child Protection Emergency Service on 13 12 78.
+- 4.16 A report must be made as soon as practicable after forming the belief and on each occasion on which they become aware of any further reasonable grounds for the belief. - 4.17 The Reporting Record Form accessible in the Responding to and Reporting Allegations of Suspected Child Abuse Policy and Procedure should be used to make the report and the following information should be provided: - Full name, date of birth, and residential address of the child or young person; - Details of the concerns and the reasons giving rise for those concerns; - Description of the concerns (e.g. physical injuries, students' behaviour) - The individual staff member's involvement with the child; - Source of those concerns (e.g. observation, report from child or another person); - Details of any other agencies who may be involved with the child or young person; - Actions taken as a result of the concerns (e.g. consultation with the Principal, report to Child Protection etc) - 4.18 If the staff member wishes to remain anonymous, this information should be conveyed at the time that the reporter makes the mandatory report. - 4.19 The current contact details for reporting are as follows: - To report concerns that are life threatening, contact Victoria Police: 000 - To make a report, you should contact the child protection intake service covering the local government area (LGA) where the child normally resides.
+Telephone numbers to make a report during business hours (8.45am-5.00pm), Monday to Friday, are listed below. - o North Division intake: 1300 664 977 - o South Division intake: 1300 655 795 - o East Division intake: 1300 360 391 - West Division intake metropolitan: 1300 664 977 - o West Division intake rural and regional: 1800 075 599 - To report concerns about the immediate safety of a child outside of normal business hours, contact the After Hours Child Protection Emergency Service on 13 12 78.